djpandit007/turbo-invention/Section7-ServicesAndNetworking.md

 Kubernetes is configured by default with an **"All Allow"** rule that allows traffic from any pod to any other pod or services within the cluster.

+## 104: Developing Network Policies

+There are 2 types of network policies: Ingress and Egress.
+Ingress is the incoming traffic and Egress is outbound traffic.
+We always consider these policies from a pod perspective.

+Once we allow incoming traffic, the response to that traffic is allowed automatically.
+We don't need a separate rule for that.
+When deciding on what type of rule should be created, we only need to be concerned about the direction in which the request originates.

 ## Noteworthy Commands